ermogenes/kafka-consumer-java-hello-world-assign-seek/README.md

-# kafka-consumer-java-hello-world
+# kafka-consumer-java-hello-world-assign-seek
-A simple Java Kafka consumer.
+A simple Java Kafka consumer, with assign and seek strategy.

 ## Dependencies (`pom.xml`)